Darlton St Giles

 5TH MARCH 1882 - 29TH APRIL 1964

-North aisle, north wall, east window: figure of St Nicholas holding a purse, with small girl and teddy bear below.
-In the lower section:
+The east window of the north aisle shows a figure of St Nicholas holding a purse, with small girl and teddy bear below.

 TO THE GLORY OF GOD AND IN